 Roofing including roof space

 Repair category: 1

-Notes: Any documentation including any guarantees relating to the recovering of the roof should be exhibited prior to purchase.
+Notes: The roof covering is affected by typical weathering.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.